SUPERIOR SOLUTION

 • Medical Device

 Considered a medical device by regulatory standards.
+Intended for use by or on the order of a licensed healthcare provider.

 THE CRITICAL PROBLEM